Harshsingh561/Tic-tack-toe/README.md

 # Tic-tack-toe
 This is a full tick tack toe game with 2 features  1.
 Play with computer  2.
-Play with friends on a local wifi
+Play with friends on a local network

                           How to use It